judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-08-edinburgh-free-walking-tour.markdown

 Where I am standing to take this photo is the Greyfriars Kirkyard, a graveyard **where many recognizable names** from the novels can be found.
 But more on that later.
 First, we have to go to school.

-{% cloudinary default /assets/images/2018/01/free-walking-tour-edinburgh-harveys-furniture-store.jpg alt="A photo of the front of The Elephant House" description="The Elephant House in Edinburgh where J.K.
+{% cloudinary /assets/images/2018/01/free-walking-tour-edinburgh-harveys-furniture-store.jpg alt="A photo of the front of The Elephant House" description="The Elephant House in Edinburgh where J.K.
 Rowling wrote Harry Potter" %}

 ## George Heriot's School